attestantio/vouch/docs/configuration.md

 # scheduler handles the scheduling of Vouch's operations.
 scheduler:
-  # style can be 'basic' (default) or 'advanced'.
-The advanced scheduler should be more robust, however it is
+  # style can be 'basic' (deprecated) or 'advanced' (default).
+Do not use the basic scheduler unless instructed.
-  # newer and as such more likely to encounter issues.
-  style: basic
+  style: advanced

 # submitter submits data to beacon nodes.
 If not present the nodes in beacon-node-address above will be used.
 submitter: